 Despite technology adoption reaching a tipping point in hospitality, Max believes the industry as a whole is still unprepared for Digital Transformation.
 And rather than a lack of investment, Max sees the main issue as a lack of expertise.

-“To turn hospitality from a technology averse industry into a technologically advanced industry, we have to start by rectifying the unsatisfactory level of knowledge.
+“To turn hospitality from a technology-averse industry into a technologically advanced industry, we have to start by rectifying the unsatisfactory level of knowledge.
 That’s why educational institutions like Les Roches have taken on the task to educate tomorrow’s tech leaders.
-Through on-campus facilities, industry connections and programs such as the Masters in Hospitality Strategy and Digital Transformation, we’re educating students to become experts on the business applications of technology.”
+Through on-campus facilities, industry connections, and programs such as the Masters in Hospitality Strategy and Digital Transformation, we’re educating students to become experts on the business applications of technology.”

 “…we look at all five phases of the customer digital marketing journey…”

-“These technologists understand both customer needs and how technology can support them.
-For example, on the Master’s we look at all five phases of the customer digital marketing journey, from the dreaming phase with branding and content marketing, to the planning phase with more concrete marketing formats, on to the acquisition phase, then upselling and cross-selling guests once they arrive.
+“These technologists understand both customers needs and how technology can support them.
+For example, on the Master’s we look at all five phases of the customer digital marketing journey, from the dreaming phase with branding and content marketing to the planning phase with more concrete marketing formats, on to the acquisition phase, then upselling and cross-selling guests once they arrive.
 Finally, once a customer leaves, we look at using CRM technology and marketing automation to try and bring them back, it’s a cycle.”